-In the 16th century, the Malek-Yonan Tribe fled the Assyrian region of Jilu after it was devastated by the Black Turkomen and settled in neighboring Urmi, Iran where the Assyrian village of Geogtapah was founded by Malek-Yonan, the Jilu Chieftain or Malek of the Tribe.
-There he built the church of Saint Zaya set with stones brought from the original church in Jilu.
+The Malek-Yonan Tirbe originated from the Assyrian region of Jilu.
+In the 16th century, Malek-Yonan, the Jilu Chieftain or Malek of the Tribe led his people away from Jilu after the region became devastated by the Black Turkomen.
+He settled the tribe in Urmi, Iran, where the Assyrian village of Geogtapah was founded by Malek-Yonan.
+There he built the church of Mar Zaya, set with stones brought from the original church in Jilu.
+The Malek-Yonan family never considered themselves as anything but Assyrian.

 The Assyrian Genocide of 1914-1918 that wiped out two-thirds of the Assyrian Christians of Turkey and Urmi totaling 750,000 souls, marked the beginning of the dispersion of the once closely knit Malek-Yonan Tribe as they were once again forced to flee to far corners of the globe from Europe to America.

-In March of 1918 Ms. Malek-Yonan’s grandparents fled to Mesopotamia, where her father, George, was born, while her maternal grandmother fled to Russia where her mother, Lida was born.
+March 1918, Ms. Malek-Yonan’s grandparents fled to Mesopotamia, where her father, George, was born, while her maternal grandmother fled to Russia where her mother, Lida was born.
 Years later, both families returned to Tehran where her parents met and were married.
-Ms. Malek-Yonan has a sister, Monica Malek-Yonan, who works very closely with her on most of her projects.
+Ms. Malek-Yonan's sister, Monica Malek-Yonan, works very closely with her on most of her projects.

 Her mother, Lida Malek-Yonan, was equally influential in demanding recognition for Assyrian women in Iran by launching and presiding over the Assyrian Women Organization, which was the only officially recognized charter member of the Iranian Women Association up until the end of the Pahlavi Dynasty.

-Other family notables include Dr. Jesse Malek-Yonan, who left Urmi for America to study medicine.
-After earning his medical degree, he returned to his homeland where he knew he was needed most among his Assyrian nation.
+Other notable Maleks include Dr. Jesse Malek-Yonan, who left Urmi for America to study medicine.
+After earning his medical degree, he returned to his tribe where he knew he was needed most among his Assyrian nation.
 After the Assyrian Genocide of 1914-1918, he represented the Assyrians of Iran at the 1919 Paris Peace Conference.

 A Renaissance man, entrepreneur, art collector and inventor, Milton Malek-Yonan, received his doctorate in divinity in Edinburgh, Scotland.
 The Urmi-born, grew up in America but never abandoned his Assyrian roots.
 Instead, he actively sought out non-Assyrians to educate and enlighten them about his Assyrian heritage, culture and history.
 He invented the widely used process called rice conversion or Malekized Rice.
 It was a revolution in the treatment of rice.
 During the war, General Douglas MacArthur ordered that all the rice shipped to the Pacific should be Malekized.
 When the patent ran out, the invention became known as popular products such as Uncle Ben's Rice, though in countries such as Brazil and India the name Malekized Rice lives on.